Interview with senior travel expert, Digital Nomad and Travel Enthusiast: Why Travel in Sao Paulo Deserves More Attention

 What are the must-visit places in São Paulo?

-- MASP Museum for art lovers
+• MASP Museum for people who love art

-- Mr D for authentic Brazilian chocolate
+• Mr D for real Brazilian chocolate

 Is it safe to walk around São Paulo?